actg-arl/ACTG-ARL/annotation/README.md

-# Schema Extraction for bioRxiv Dataset
+# Schema Design & Extraction for bioRxiv Dataset

-This code implements calling Gemini APIs for:
+This folder implements calling Gemini APIs for:

 (1) designing a schema;